AlexWendland/public-note/Python Index.md

 ---
-aliases: [python]
+aliases:
+  - python
 type: index
 publish: true
 created: 2023-02-25
-last_edited: 2023-02-25
+last_edited: 2023-10-20
+tags:
-tags: programming
+  - programming
 ---
 # Python
 I personally love python the simplicity and intuitive syntax makes it a pleasure to code in.
 With the use of [[C]] packages it can be fast as well!